There is no legal requirement for a vehicle owner to receive a registration reminder or a registration renewal notice.

 The law provides a defence to the owner of a motor vehicle detected by a camera speeding or disobeying a red traffic light to nominate the driver of the vehicle at the time of the offence.

 The nominated driver should consider the options on the rear of the expiation notice and either pay the notice or elect to be prosecuted.
-If you are to be prosecuted, the person who nominated you as the driver may be required to come to court to explain why they nominated you.
+If you are to be prosecuted, the person who nominated you as the driver may be required to attend court to explain why they nominated you.

 If the ENB has received a statutory declaration or other document sent by the vehicle owner which is not accepted ENB must, before enforcing the expiation notice, give an expiation enforcement warning notice.